 Organising things in lists

-You and Charlie have Home pages with text and photos on them, some your own, some
+You and Charlie have Home rooms with text and photos on them, some your own, some

 grabbed from the other's Home, and links to one another's Homes.
 You placed text objects